Manage your job settings in document automation

 The following are common to all operations:

-Though a default name will be generated when you create a new job, it is always a good practice to give the jobs sensible names when you create them.
+Though a default name will be generated when you create a new job, it's always good practice to give the jobs sensible names when you create them.

 - Rename PDF File